Problem Description

 Note that in the original 4chan post, Anon represented this quantity as $N_0$, however I think the different letters will help differentiate for teaching purposes.

-Example: If $n=3$ $P(12312)=3$
+Example: If $n=3$, $P(12312)=3$

-By Lemma SE1, we know that a permutation can only be covered if all characters are present, as such we know that $$ P(s_{1:n-1})=0 $$ and thus by extension $$ L(s_{1:n-1})-P(s_{1:n-1}) = n-1 $$
+By Lemma SE1, we know that a permutation can only be covered if all characters are present, as such we know that $$ P(s_{1:n-1})=0 $$ and thus by extension16 $$ L(s_{1:n-1})-P(s_{1:n-1}) \geq n-1 $$

 Note that the 4chan user calls $L(s)-P(s)=X_0(s)$, but I believe this additional notation to be unnecessary.

 We now consider what happens when we move from $s_{1:k}$ to $s_{1:k+1}$ with respect to $L$ and $P$.
 Since we are increasing our string by one character, $L$ must increase by $1$.
 However, $P$ may increase by $1$, but will not increase if we do not complete a permutation.
-As such we can perform some algebra to show that $$ L(s_{1:k+1}) - P(s_{1:k+1}) \geq \left(L(s_{1:k})+1\right) - \left(P(s_{1:k})+1\right) = L(s_{1:k})-P(s_{1:k}). $$ This means that as we increase the length of our string, the gap between $L$ and $P$ is non-decreasing, which means we can set $$ \begin{align} L(s) - P(s) &\geq L(s_{1:n-1})-P(s_{1:n-1}) \\ L(s) - P(s) &\geq n-1 \\ L(s) &\geq P(s) + n -1. \end{align} $$
+As such we can perform some algebra to show that $$ \begin{align} L(s_{1:k+1}) - P(s_{1:k+1}) &\geq \left(L(s_{1:k})+1\right) - \left(P(s_{1:k})+1\right) \\ &\geq L(s_{1:k})-P(s_{1:k}). \end{align} $$ This means that as we increase the length of our string, the gap between $L$ and $P$ is non-decreasing, which means we can set $$ \begin{align} L(s) - P(s) &\geq L(s_{1:n-1})-P(s_{1:n-1}) \\ \implies L(s) - P(s) &\geq n-1 \\ \implies L(s) &\geq P(s) + n -1. \end{align} $$

 Step Two